adave13/user_app/README.md

 Then you have to run <code>$ bundle install</code>, <code>$ bundle exec rake db:migrate</code> in terminal to get it going.
 Then you can run <code>$ rails s</code> and have the building blocks of a user based application.

 I was using rspec for testing like Hartl.
 This was put together with the Rails 3.9.2 version of the book.

+NOTE: You probably want to go to the <code>.gitignore</code> file and add the <code>config/database.yml</code>.
+This will prevent your local database and username from being on your github repo.